deepakkumardewani/web-pos-munero/README.md

 - Display a navigation menu for easy access to the catalogue, ordering page, and order details.
 - Show user wallet balance(s) and support displaying multiple wallet balances.

+### Transactions Page

+- Allows the user to see all the transactions related to the wallet

 ### Catalogue Page